bevyengine/rfcs/implementation_details.md

                                                newest delta
 ```

-This structure is pre-allocated when the resource is initialized and is the same for both full and interest-managed updates.
+This architecture has a lot of advantages.
+It can be pre-allocated when the resource is initialized and it's the same for all replication modes.
+I.e. no storage differences between input determinism, full state transfer, or interest-managed state transfer.

+These storages can be lazily updated using Bevy's built-in change detection.
 At the end of every tick, the server zeroes the space for the newest delta, then iterates `Changed<T>` and `Removed<T>`:

 - Generating the newest delta by xor'ing the changes with the stored copy.
 - Updating the rest of the ring buffer by xor'ing the older deltas with the newest.
 - Writing the changes to the stored copy.

+Even if change detection became optional, I don't think much speed would be lost if we had to scan two snapshots for bitwise differences.

 TODO

 - Store/serialize networked data without struct padding so we're not wasting bandwidth.
 - Support components and resources that allocate on the heap (DSTs).
-Won't be possible at first but the solution most likely will be backing this resource with its own memory region (something like `bumpalo` but smarter).
+Won't be possible at first but the solution most likely will be backing this resource with its own memory arena (something like `bumpalo` but smarter).
 That will be important for deterministic desync detection as well.

+### Input Determinism

+In deterministic games, the server bundles received inputs and re-distributes them back to the clients.
+Clients generate their own snapshots locally whenever they have a full set inputs for a tick.
+Only one snapshot is needed.
+Clients also send checksum values to the server, that the server can use to detect desyncs.

-### Full Updates
+### Full State Transfer

-(a.k.a. delta-compressed snapshots)
+(aka. delta-compressed snapshots)

 For delta-compression, the server just compresses whichever deltas clients need using some variant of run-length encoding (currently looking at [Simple8b + RLE][2]).
 If the compressed payload is too large, the server will split it into fragments.
-There's no unnecessary work either.
-The server only compresses deltas that are going to be sent and the same compressed payload can be sent to any number of clients.
+Overall, this is a very lightweight replication method because the server only needs to compress deltas that are going to be sent and the same compressed payload can be sent to any number of clients.

-### Interest-Managed Updates
+### Interest-Managed State Transfer

-(a.k.a. eventual consistency)
+(aka. eventual consistency)

 Eventual consistency isn't inherently reliant on prioritization and filtering, but they're essential for an optimal player experience.